By Little Pro on 2016-12-19 Views: Update:2017-02-10

 In the following part of this article, we will show you how to input above info into the tool and get estimated worker exposure levels and risk characterization result.

-Note: Process category is a key input parameter in ECETOC TRA step 3a to determine estimated worker exposure levels.
+Note: Process category is a key input determinant of worker expsoure levels in ECETOC TRA step 3a and it is used to describe various worker activities (discharging, mixing, dipping, etc.).
 If you do not know what process category is, please read REACH use descriptors.